128technology/docs/docs/wan_edge_provisioning.md

 ![Add Application](/img/wanas_add-app.gif)

 Configure and save a basic Internet app.
+If you intend to have a catch-all application for all traffic, it is best practice to create an "Internet" application that is represented by a quad 0 (0.0.0.0/0).

 ![Application Panel](/img/wanas_add-app_static.png)